LorenzoCorbella74/my-web-cad/README.md

 [check the app online](https://web-cad-2020.netlify.app/) or test things locally by just installing dependancies with `npm i`and running the local development environment with `npm start`.
 SVG Icons courtesy from [materialdesignicons.com](https://materialdesignicons.com/).

 ## Bugs
-- Uhm, please help me know...!
+- Uhm, please let me know...!

 ## License
 This project is licensed under the ISC License.